OCA/l10n-brazil/l10n_br_account_service/README.rst

    :alt: License: AGPL-3

 ==========================================
-Módulo Informações Contabéis para Produtos
+Módulo Informações Contabéis para Serviços
 ==========================================

 This module was written to extend the functionality of ... to support ...